Walter the Whale: At the Vancouver Aquarium

 The Boat Show turned out to be a prelude to a long career when the Vancouver Aquarium did not want to let the rented star orca leave the city and bought Walter.
 The day after the Boat Show closed, the southern resident orca was trucked from the PNE grounds at Hastings Park to the Vancouver Aquarium at Stanley Park.

 The orca was assigned to the "outdoor porpoise pool," displacing its inhabitants.
 Although often referred to as porpoises, these were three Pacific white-sided dolphins.
 Later in the week, one of them, a female, was reintroduced into the tank as delphinid company for the orca, though being the quicker of the two, she was trained to eat at the opposite end of the pool to prevent theft of the orca's food.
-There was no knowledge in that era of the difference between mammal-eating transient orcas and fish-eating resident killer whales, but as it happened Walter, like all the orcas being captured in that period, belonged to the non-dolphin-eating resident ecotype.
+There was no knowledge in that era of the difference between mammal-eating transient orcas and fish-eating resident orcas, but as it happened Walter, like all the orcas being captured in that period, belonged to the non-dolphin-eating resident ecotype.

 The Province's columnist Himie Koshevoy described the orca "issuing small mewing noises sounding like a kitten seeking comfort."
 The aquarium's assistant curator Vince Penfold donned a scuba suit and welcomed the orca with lunch underwater, captured in the Vancouver Sun in one of the great early orca photographs.
 The Vancouver Aquarium staff had learnt a great deal from their time with Moby Doll; with the more knowledgeable practices they implemented with Walter, the aquarium would be repaid with interest by this orca's extraordinary stardom.
 The whale was fed "100 pounds of fish, mostly ling cod and herring, in four daily feedings," illustrated in an intimate photograph with Terry McLeod, who had also been Moby Doll's trainer.

 Walter is renamed Skana

-Weighing approximately 3,000 pounds and "just under 15 feet" long, this orca was still immature, with a dorsal fin that could not indicate gender.
-In Walter's new tank at the Vancouver Aquarium, Vince Penfold reversed the gender problem he had had with Moby Doll, whose "feminine" name had been given to a male orca.
-This time a "masculine" name had been given to a female whale prior to the Vancouver Aquarium's involvement.
+Weighing approximately 3,000 pounds and "just under 15 feet" long, this orca was not mature, with a dorsal fin that could not indicate the orca's sex.
+In Walter's new tank at the Vancouver Aquarium, Vince Penfold reversed the problem he had had with Moby Doll, whose "feminine" name had been given to a male orca.
+This time a "masculine" name had been given to a female orca prior to the Vancouver Aquarium's involvement.
 The assistant curator said, "With the clear water it was easy for a biologist to make the distinction."
 This quickly prompted hopes for a pregnancy.
 The name Walter was not considered fitting, and after a contest with over 5,000 entries, the aquarium selected for her the name Skana.